ethpandaops/xatu/README.md

 # Xatu

-Ethereum network monitoring with a sentry client and a centralized server for event collection and streaming.
+Ethereum network monitoring an edge client and a centralized server for event collection and streaming.

 ## Table of contents